 Web of Trust

-Rates domains based on multiple trusted sources and a meritocracy of trusted human observers who also check numerous sources - simply paste a domain name into the top-right box on most pages.
+Rates domains based on multiple trusted sources and a meritocracy of trusted human observers who also check numerous sources.
+Simply paste a domain name into the top-right box on most WOT pages.
 Provides a lightweight browser add-on to inform you of ratings as you browse and search.
 More...

 Qualys SSL Labs

 If a site claims to be secure and this SSL scanner reports grade "C" or less, don't shop there.
 If a site is not secure (address begins with "http", not "https"), don't shop there.
 If you see fake trust seals - BBB, VeriSign, etc, images which are not live links to the trust authority - don't shop there.
-And don't enter any credentials.
+If the trust seals link a trust authority other than the one shown, don't shop there.
+If the trust seals link the corresponding trust authority, but it reports a different website, don't shop there.
+And don't enter any of your credentials.
 Just.
 Don't.

 Norton Safe Web